madalinignisca/devcontainers/README.md

 Open it in Visual Studio Code ([install the remote containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)).

+VSCode will automatically use ssh keys if were previously generated locally and are available.

 Enjoy :)

 PS.
 Turn off services that might use 8000, 8080, 3000, 3306 ports on uour local.
 This are needed for Docker to map ports